Are your listings on Amazon giving you the sales you expected?

 It’s no secret – to be able to keep up with your quickening sales rate thanks to your failproof plan, you need to ship your products through Amazon so you can ensure fast, reliable delivery every time.

 Like reaching most ‘achievements’ on Amazon, it isn’t always in the interest of profits.
-Getting the Best Seller badge at first may mean undercutting your competitor’s price (whether you inch by a couple of pence lower than their price, or dramatically lower your prices), investing in product photography for product images, creating PPC campaigns and investing time in optimising keywords, titles and product descriptions.
+Getting the Best Seller badge at first may mean undercutting your competitor’s price (whether you inch by a couple of pence lower than their price, or dramatically lower your prices).
+You may also need to invest in product photography for product images, creating PPC campaigns, optimising keywords, titles and product descriptions.

 Does a Best Seller or Amazon’s Choice badge stay forever?